flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 }
 ```

-When running the game now, you should see our vampire robot running endless on the screen.
+When running the game now, you should see our vampire robot running endlessly on the screen.

 For the next step, let's implement our on/off button and render it on the screen.

-The first thing we need to do is to add a couple of variables need to reference our button:
+The first thing we need to do is to add a couple of variables needed to reference our button:

 ```dart
   // One sprite for each button state